Kim Jae-hwan (singer): 2017–2018: Produce 101 and Wanna One

-2019–present: Solo debut
+2019–2022: Solo debut

 In 2019, Kim signed with Swing Entertainment, which previously managed Wanna One.
 Kim's debut extended play, Another, accompanied with the title track "Begin Again", was released on May 20, 2019.
 His second extended play, Moment, accompanied with the double title tracks "The Time I Need" and "Nuna", was released on December 12, 2019.

 On April 7, 2021, Kim released his third extended play Change, accompanied with the title track "I Wouldn't Look For You".

 On December 27, 2021, Kim released his fourth extended play The Letter, accompanied with the title track "Unforgettable".

 On June 5, 2022, Kim released the digital single "Snail".

 On July 13, 2022, Kim released "Delete", a cover of the song by Lee Seung-gi, as part of the Additional Memory Project.

 On July 12, 2022, his agency announced that Kim would hold the 2022 Kim Jae Hwan fan concert 'I_My_Me_Mine' at the Blue Square Mastercard Hall in Hannam-dong, Seoul on August 20.

+2022–present: Empty Dream, J.A.M (Journey Above Music) and I Adore

 On September 5, 2022, Kim released his fifth mini album Empty Dream.

-In February 2023, Kim will join Park Woo-jin's b-side song "Self-Portrait" which will be released on February 15.In March 2023, Kim is scheduled to release the single "Spring Breeze", which is set to be released on March 20.
+In February 2023, Kim collaborated with Park Woo-jin on the song "Self-Portrait", which was released on February 15.
+On March 20, 2023, Kim released his single "Spring Breeze".

+On June 20, 2023, Kim released his sixth mini album J.A.M.
+(Journey Above Music).

+On September 21, 2023, it was announced that WakeOne will handle all Kim's activities.

+In November Kim released a remake of "I Love You", a song that received much love in Korea when it was remade in 2000 and is a song by the late Japanese national singer Yutaka Ozaki, scheduled for release on the 11th.